THE COFFEY/COFFEE SURNAME:

 Be aware that there are multiple unrelated Coffey-surname families.
 Some of our sources are specific to a specific family, some try to address the full spectrum of different lines.
 And be aware there are families with non-Coffey surnames, and that are connected by shared DNA.

-You can review this as a discussion document by just scrolling down.
-As you read, it will offer many hyperlinks to the various sources.
+As you read, this will offer many hyperlinks to the various sources.
 If you see a yellow reference, like Newsletters, it is a hyperlink that you can click on to take you to that detailed source.
 These hyperlinks may be repeated, as necessary, to support subsequent discussion.

 Newsletter Discussion